Gumboot Rally is all about the people and the driving

 Rather than simply let this feeling go, they opted to do something about it – and the Gumboot Rally was born.
 Covering over 1,000kms of the best driving roads in New Zealand, the Rally was formed with the purpose being first and foremost the thrill of the drive.

 And thrilling is an understatement.
-From rolling hills to back country straightaways and winding farmland, the differing assortment of countryside was immense, and there truly was a little for every enthusiast in this, the third Rally.
+From rolling hills to backcountry straightaways and winding farmland, the different assortment of the countryside was immense, and there truly was a little for every enthusiast in this, the third Rally.
 High levels of preparation and thought are put into the route by the trio – and they succeeded again in finding simply the best driving roads our country has to offer, and some of “NZ’s most amazing scenery” as described by Aaron Smythe in the red MX5.
 This was heightened by the secrecy – the mission pack detailing the challenges and route are not released to participants until the driver’s briefing on the day of the event.
-Much thought is put in to making the Rally attractive to all – for areas of loose terrain such as gravel (still quite common on our NZ back country roads), the route is raised at the briefing and an alternative route is always provided.
+Much thought is put into making the Rally attractive to all – for areas of loose terrain such as gravel (still quite common on our NZ back country roads), the route is raised at the briefing and an alternative route is always provided.

 The people certainly make this event – described simply by Duncan Bennett in the rapid Mk1 Golf “Good people, good times”.
 And he’s right.
 Enthusiasts from all walks of life, driving all types of vehicles and supporting all kinds of manufacturers are brought together for the sole purpose of driving.
 This is not a motorsport event, and a fast car is not required.
 Never in all my years as a car enthusiast have I seen such a diverse group of enthusiasts brought into a melting pot with such positive results.
 Friendships have been formed between young and old, die-hard V8 drivers and Japanese hatch fans.
 Between Subaru and Mitsubishi fans.
 Between Skyline drivers and anyone else.
 They all do the same drive, the same challenges – and all look forward to sharing stories together at the end of each day.
 Some of the more interesting vehicles in this year’s event included an Isuzu Piazza, a bright yellow Lotus Exige covered in fake blood, a full-size Ford Transit covered in Zombie Squad decals, a 400kw+ Nissan Cefiro and a hoard of various-generation Ford Escorts.

 The event couldn’t go ahead without the support from its sponsors, and the Gumboot Rally have been very lucky in acquiring a number of long-standing sponsors over the course of three events.
 This year, SoundQ supplied a sound package to the overall winners Team Skyline.
-HFT NZ provided a car care kit to Free Love Man, the event runner-up and Simpson Automotive gave a Repco voucher to Team 11 voted best theme for their Zombie Colt.
+HFT NZ provided a car care kit to Free Love Man, the event runner-up and Simpson Automotive gave a Repco voucher to Team 11 voted the best theme for their Zombie Colt.
 Additional sponsors for this event included Platinum Wheels, with Nick bringing his WRX along for the run, Truck Collision Repairs and Marc’s Automotive Electrical.

 The Gumboot Rally is not a race – we are driving on public roads and all road rules must be obeyed at all times.
 This was reinforced by the looming hulk of Andy both at the driver’s briefing and throughout the event to the group and any individuals that may choose to push the boundaries a little.
 I swear he has eyes in the back of his head.
 The safety of participants and road users is paramount in the philosophy of the Gumboot Rally – all the roads are driven and timed by the trio prior following all road rules and points are deducted if a participant arrives at a time earlier than perceived safe.
 Furthermore, participants are disqualified from the copious awards and prizes should they receive a speeding ticket.